drovp/save-as-path/README.md

 ### TemplateError

-Error thrown when template tries to use a non-existent variable, or has syntax or runtime errors.
+Error thrown when template tries to use a non-existent variable, or has a syntax or runtime errors.